YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A second opinion should reduce confusion, not turn you into a collector of graft estimates.
 If you keep searching until one clinic agrees to the lowest hairline, largest graft number, or fastest date, the second opinion has stopped protecting you.

-After two or three serious consultations, the useful question is not who gives the most attractive answer.
-The useful question is which explanation protects the donor area, respects future hair loss, and makes sense when you repeat it back in your own words.
-That is also the spirit of what should be clear before committing to a hair transplant.
+After two or three serious consultations, do not chase the most attractive answer.
+Look for the explanation that protects the donor area, respects future hair loss, and makes sense when you repeat it back in your own words.
+That is also the spirit of what belongs in the plan before committing to a hair transplant.

 If the opinions are still completely different, slowing the decision is safer than choosing the most exciting offer.
 Confusion before surgery is a warning sign.
 It should be resolved before any graft is taken.